-User photos of the backcountry improve safety information
+User backcountry photos improve safety information

 A community data sharing initiative that encourages the public to submit avalanche sightings from New Zealand’s backcountry is proving to be highly successful.